sumikkogurasi/Vicsek-Model/README.md

 https://guava.physics.uiuc.edu/~nigel/courses/563/Essays_2017/PDF/Chatterjee.pdf

-# Vicsek-Model
-#What is Vicsek Model?
+# What is Vicsek Model?
 This is a swarm model.

 https://en.wikipedia.org/wiki/Vicsek_model

 # How to use